WimJongeneel/ts-react-store/README.md

     .buildStore()
 ```

-Alternatively, multiple actions can be added with `withActions`, This method takes an object where the keys are the `name` and the values the `action`.
+Alternatively, multiple actions can be added with the `withActions` method, this method takes an object where the keys are the `name` and the values the `action`.

 ```ts
 const userStore = StoreBuilder.fromValue({ name: 'wim', age: 25 })